 Sweet yet tangy, tomatoes are one of the true superstars of the cooking world.
-If you have a bunch of juicy tomatoes you're just dying to turn into something delicious, make some fresh salsa or cold and crispy gazpacho soup.
+If you have a bunch of juicy tomatoes you're just dying to turn into something delicious, make a creamy classic, some fresh salsa, or cold and crispy gazpacho soup.

 Terrific Tomato Recipes